MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance.md

 ### Configure

 In this workflow step, you identify your compliance requirements and configure applicable Communication compliance policies.
+Policy templates are a great way to not only quickly configure a new compliance policy, but to also quickly modify and update policies as your requirements change.
+For example, you may want to quickly test a policy for offensive language and anti-harassment on communications for a small group of users before configuring a policy for all users in your organization.
+The

 You can choose from the following policy templates in the Microsoft 365 compliance center:

 - **Offensive language and anti-harassment**: Use this template to quickly create a policy that uses the built-in classifier to automatically detect content that may be considered abusive or offensive.
 - **Sensitive information**: Use this template to create a policy to scan communications containing defined sensitive information types or keywords to help make sure important data isn't shared with people that shouldn't have access.